cdeutsch/MonoTouch.Dialog-PickerElement/README.md

 ## Differences from Clancey version ##

 * Updated it to hide the keyboard or picker when selecting different cells to edit.
-* Changed so the Items in the Picker list are UIView's for greater customization.
 * Actually has a sample of how to use it. ;)
+* Independent DisplayMember and ValueMember

+## History ##

+### 3/6/2012 ###

+* Removed support for using a UIView for the rows since the picker often loses the rows when there are multiple pickers.
+* Added support for setting DisplayMember and ValueMember independently.
+* Added support for setting the Width of the Picker.